 What I love about this recipe is how all it takes are two simple additions to give everyday pancakes a fresh Italian flair.
 They’re just plain luxurious!

 This recipe uses the same simple ingredients as most classic pancake recipes, with the addition of ricotta cheese and lemon.
 Here is what you’ll need:

 - Self-rising flour – Self-rising flour is a combination of white flour, baking powder, and salt.
-It’s my go-to in many recipes, like Vegan Protein Pancakes and Homemade Bagels, because it cuts down on the number of ingredients needed and creates fluffier results.
+It’s my go-to in many recipes, like Protein Pancakes and Homemade Bagels, because it cuts down on the number of ingredients needed and creates fluffier results.

 - Baking soda – When this is combined with acidic lemon juice, gas bubbles form in the pancake batter which leads to fluffy pancakes.

 - Sugar – White sugar or cane sugar is best.

 - Ricotta cheese – Choose a good quality, full-fat ricotta cheese.
 The cheese adds moisture to the pancakes, which gives them a rich, creamy, and custard-like flavor.